qboyd8303/bandit-otw/bandit_levels.md

 > The password for the next level is stored in a file called readme located in the home directory.
 Use this password to log into bandit1 using SSH.
 Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.

 ### Initial Thoughts
-> I needed to locate and read the `readme` file.
+> I need to locate and read the `readme` file.
 I tried several commands to find it and understand its type before successfully reading its contents.

-### Commands Tried
+### Commands Attempted
 ```bash
 find file readme
 # output: find: ‘file’: No such file or directory